 5 min read

-What Is Incident Management in ITSM?
-Understanding the Steps and Best Practices
+What is Incident Management in ITSM: Steps and Best Practices Explained

-What Is Incident Management in ITSM?
-Understanding the Steps and Best Practices
+What is Incident Management in ITSM: Steps and Best Practices Explained

 Have you experienced a temporary downtime in your IT operations?
 Well, these challenges are inevitable and require us to step over directly.
 A halt or disruption can affect your productivity & sometimes can get alarming.
 In simple terms, these unplanned events resulting in service interruptions to business are called incidents.
 Software outages, data issues, technical glitches in your software, etc, are a few common examples.
 Businesses often face those situations, but when managed well, it helps organizations to fix issues effectively and be more prepared for the next incident.
 The process used by development and IT operations to quickly respond to business roadblocks to recover and restore things to normal is termed incident management in ITSM*.
 Incident management also facilitates the ITIL* framework to expedite the resolution process.